-I’m ending with one of my favorite new books of the year.
+I’m ending with a heart warmer.
 A Homemade Together Christmas by Maryann Cocca-Leffler is a heart-warming book about the best gifts are those that come from the heart.

 Oh my, our Christmas book stack is about to grow.
 Enjoy adding to your Christmas reading list too.